 As explained by Rajat Mishra, it’s dangerous to think too far into the future, because technologies tend to emerge in unique patterns, with new and different iterations, rather than new versions of old systems.
 In his words, “Tomorrow is not a bigger version of today.
-It is a different version than today.”
-Because the blockchain is so fundamentally different from the systems it’s trying to replace, companies are reluctant to make the transition.
-On top of that, the blockchain could easily be just a technological stepping stone to some kind of system that’s even more efficient—so companies might be waiting to see how it develops from here.
+It is a different version than today”.
+Because the blockchain is so fundamentally different from the systems it’s trying to replace, companies are reluctant try it.
+On top of that, the blockchain could easily be just a technological stepping stone to greater efficiency.
+Thus, companies might be waiting to see how it develops from here.

 The focus problem

 Records in the blockchain are limited in terms of size and frequency, with estimates that the transaction processing capacity is between 3.3 and 7 transactions per second.
-Fortune 500 companies would hypothetically need to process hundreds, or even thousands of transactions per second, making the blockchain wholly inefficient.
-There are several proposed solutions to this problem, including a fork or overall efficiency improvements, but right now, business owners are skeptical that the blockchain can operate on the level they need it to.
+Fortune 500 companies would hypothetically need to process hundreds, or thousands of transactions per second, making the blockchain inefficient.
+There are several proposed solutions to this problem, including a fork or overall efficiency improvements.
+Right now, though, business owners are skeptical that the blockchain can operate on the level they need it to.

-Despite having proven itself as a reliable technology, and one with enormous potential, the blockchain is still relatively new and immature.
+Despite having proven itself as a reliable technology with enormous potential, the blockchain is still relatively new and immature.
 Company leaders are always reluctant to invest in a technology that’s too new; the first iteration of any technology is ripe with bugs and hasn’t been improved or streamlined.
 In Mishra’s words, “it’s always risky to integrate a technology that hasn’t had time to mature.
-It’s a risk startups are willing to take, but big companies tend to play things more conservatively.”
-On top of that, there may be unforeseen problems that can emerge when the tech is applied to a larger scale or network (which we’ll get into in the next section).
+It’s a risk startups are willing to take, but big companies tend to play things more conservatively”.
+Additionally, there may be unforeseen problems that can emerge when the tech is applied to a larger scale or network.
+We’ll get into that in the next section.

 The blockchain is full of unknowns.
 While early adoption of Bitcoin and other cryptocurrencies has been largely successful, you never know when a rogue consumer trend or fad could undermine the integrity of the network.
-Take, for example, the CryptoKitties fad from late last year—inexplicably, crypto users began trading Ethereum for digital representations of unique cats.
+Take, for example, the CryptoKitties fad from late last year.
+Inexplicably, crypto users began trading Ethereum for digital representations of unique cats.
 Think of it like collecting Pokemon cards in the blockchain era.
-It’s innocent fun, for the most part, but at one point, CryptoKitties represented 15 percent of all trading traffic on the Ethereum network, resulting in transaction delays and rising transaction costs for other users on the system.
+It’s innocent fun, for the most part.
+However, at one point, CryptoKitties represented 15 percent of all trading traffic on the Ethereum network.
+That resulted in transaction delays and rising transaction costs for other users on the system.